-Part pizza joint, part casual bar venue, Slice of Soul has added food and fun to the Medical District since opening in January.
+Part pizza joint, part casual bar venue, Slice of Soul has added food and fun to the Medical District.
 Their rectangular flatbread-style pizzas have Memphis-themed names like the Al B. Green and Memphis Meat Mafia, plus they offer daily wing specials.
 Slice of Soul offers weekly events like open mic, karaoke, trivia, music – see the schedule.

 These are numbered for easy reading, and not in any particular order of priority other than alphabetical.
-I know there are other places that have opened in 2018 so far.
-Leave me a comment with your favorites and I’ll go check them out!
+Leave me a comment with your favorite Memphis restaurants and I’ll go check them out!